njlyf2011/ttf-arphic-uming-reactos/README.md

 The unmodified font source files are in the [master branch](https://github.com/njlyf2011/ttf-arphic-uming-reactos/tree/master).

 This is a package of AR PL UMing fonts for ReactOS.
-It is only supported for Chinese (PRC), Chinese (HongKong) and Chinese (Taiwan).
+It is only supported for Simplified Chinese (PRC), Traditional Chinese (Hong Kong and Taiwan).

 This font was developed by Arphic Technology Co., Ltd. in Taiwan.